-Those members of the Governing Body who are primarily Fellows are teaching and research employees of the College and or University and receive no remuneration or benefits from their trusteeship of the College.
-Those members that are also employees of the College receive remuneration for their work as employees of the College which is set in accordance with the advice of the College's Remuneration Committee.
-Where possible, remuneration is set in line with that awarded to the University's academic staff.
+Members of the Governing Body receive no remuneration or benefits from their trusteeship of the College.
+Those members that are also employees of the College receive remuneration for their work as employees of the College, which is set in accordance with the advice of the College's Remuneration Committee.
+Where possible and relevant, remuneration is set in line with that awarded to the University's academic staff.
 All staff are all remunerated at a level which equals or exceeds the National Living Wage.